alexfalkowski/nonnative/README.md

 Configure nonnative with the following:

-- Process/Server that you want to start.
+- Process, Server or Service that you want to start.
 - A timeout value.
 - Port to verify.
 - The class for servers.
 - The log for servers/processes
-- The strategy for processes/servers.
+- The strategy for processes, servers and services.

 ### Strategy